-Starting from St Ives saves half a mile, amking the total pilgrimage just over 10 miles – a very reasonable day’s distance.
+Starting from St Ives saves half a mile, making the total pilgrimage just over 10 miles – a very reasonable day’s distance.
 You’ll feel it, but it’s really not that far…

 We do not recommend that St Ives supplants Lelant – as with the two official endings, this optional start is only another choice, and allows a total of four varieties of St Michael’s Way.

 The two starts have interesting parallels – to begin with, their saints are brother and sister!
 St Euny (Uny) of Lelant was brother of St Ia of St Ives.
 Little is known about St Euny, we do have a story about St Ia – she was an Irish princess told by her brother she was too young to sail to Cornwall to teach the locals of God.
 So Euny and pals sailed away and left Ia behind.
 But as she sat despairing by the seashore, Ia saw a leaf floating on the sea.
 She pushed it down with her staff, and it grew.
 Mustering her trust, Ia sat on the leaf, which carried her rapidly to Cornwall, to arrive long before her brother and his companions.
-There is a clear lesson here – in making a sacred journey, think twice before leaving Ia behind, for she will catch up and overtake…
+It is a beautiful image, the princess speeding over the waves in her giant green leaf, staff in hand.

-This route starts at St Nicholas chapel, on the most northerly point of St Ives.
-This Medieval chapel – and smuggler lookout – was nearly demolished by the War Office in 1904, but restored fully by 1911 after public outcry.
-It is open during summer months, with services every thursday morning.
+This route starts at the chapel of St Nicholas, on the most northerly point of St Ives.
+This Medieval chapel – and smuggler lookout – was nearly demolished by the War Office in 1904, but was then restored fully by 1911 after public outcry.
+It is open during summer months, with services every Thursday morning.
 Its patron, Nicholas, is the patron saint of children and sailors.

 From here descend to Porthmeor beach and the Tate Gallery.
 If you are only here to make the pilgrimage, you should make time for a quick visit inside.
-Art can – and should – be a holy experience.
+This too is a holy place!

 After the Tate, follow the coast to Barnoon Cemetry.
 At its far corner you will find St Ia’s Holy Well, known as Venton Ia.
 This was once the water supply for this entire end of town.
 Take time here.
 Be still.
 Put your hands in the water.
+Offer silver.
 Clean away someone else’s litter.
-Pray – Contemplate – Meditate.
-This is a holy place.
+And if you have a filter, drink!

 Now pass through Barnoon Cemetery, toward the coast and St Ia’s Church.
-This was originally built as a Chapel of Ease – a convenient nearby Church for people struggling to reach the important centre of Lelant.
+This was originally built as a Chapel of Ease – a convenient Church for people struggling to reach the main centre of Lelant.
 Look out for water Saints in the wagon roof.

 Now follow the South West Coast Path eastward, until you reach the turn off St Michael’s Way amid Carbis Bay.